 Leaking or dripping faucets, faucet replacements, cracked or leaking toilets and faucet/fixture valve shutoffs are four great examples of repairs that can be completed by the average homeowner and without the need for specialized tools.
-On the other end of the spectrum, repairs that involve sewer lines and drains (other than a clogged drain) may require special equipment and expertise to complete.
+On the other end of the spectrum, issues that involve sewer line and drain repair (other than a clogged drain) may require special equipment and expertise to complete.

 As a general rule, repairs that involve the “clean” side of your plumbing system – that is, the clean water supply – are good candidates for a DIY repair, as long as the fixtures and supply lines are reasonably accessible.
 Repairs that involve sewer lines, or those that involve specialized equipment like hot water heaters or boilers, are much less likely to be completed successfully by a homeowner, partially because these repairs may involve health and safety hazards, or require specialized tools and skills to successfully complete the repairs.
 In addition, these repairs may also require interaction with municipal water and sewer authorities, dig permits and other special handling.